AI Use Cases/Professional Services

 What is the timeframe to deploy AI identity threat detection?

-Deployment typically takes 10-14 weeks: 2 weeks for discovery and system integration (connecting Workday PSA, Maconomy, Salesforce, Azure AD), 4 weeks for model training on your historical identity logs, 2 weeks for pilot testing with your IT team, and 2-4 weeks for production rollout and team training.
-Most Professional Services clients see measurable results - reduced alert volume, faster threat detection - within 60 days of go-live.
+Plan for a working system inside the first 100 days, following our C.O.R.E.
+Method: Weeks 1-3 cover discovery and system integration, connecting Workday PSA, Maconomy, Salesforce, and Azure AD.
+Weeks 4-10 cover model training on your historical identity logs and pilot testing with your IT team.
+Weeks 11-14 cover production rollout and team training.
+A rollout like this is scoped to show measurable results - reduced alert volume, faster threat detection - within 60 days of go-live.
 Full ROI (margin recovery, operational efficiency gains) materializes by month 6 as the model refines baselines and your team optimizes response workflows.

 What does success look like at 30, 60, and 90 days?